The diatonic and chromatic intervals between the twelve sounds of our music system.

 B) THEORY OF INTERVALS

-Now that we know the note names and alterations, we can move to the theory of intervals.
-Given the twelve sounds of our tempered system, through the theory of intervals we understand how these sounds relate to each other, which is essential to understand scales, arpeggios, chords, melodies, counterpoint and more.
+Given the twelve sounds of our tempered system, the theory of intervals explains how these sounds relate to each other, which is essential to understand scales, arpeggios, chords, melodies, counterpoint and more.

 In Western music, the distance among the seven sounds of the major scale is used as a reference to establish the distance among any two notes.
 Being the major scale a heptatonic one, its intervals are enumerated from one to seven.
 The 2nd, 3rd, 6th and 7th intervals are called major, while the relation of 4th and 5th is called perfect.

-As for all the other intervals, not belonging to the diatonic major scale, three different terms are used: minor, diminished and augmented.
+For all the other intervals that don't belong to the diatonic major scale, three different terms are used: minor, diminished and augmented.
 In the following synoptic table the five species of intervals have been outlined with regard to the seven degrees of the major scale.

-At this point you might wonder why, besides the major and perfect intervals belonging to the diatonic notes of the major scale, some of the minor, augmented and diminished intervals are left empty.
-The answer is: in theory, all those empty spaces can be filled, but the resulting note would be simply a duplicate of the intervals previously seen.
-For completeness, in the following table you will find all the intervals not used because of enharmonic relation.
-Consider that, for an easier sight read, double flats or sharps are normally replaced by their corresponding natural note.
+As you can see, some of the minor, augmented and diminished intervals from the previous table are left empty.
+Theoretically, all those empty spaces can be filled, but the resulting note would be simply a duplicate of another interval.
+In the following table you will find all the intervals not used because of enharmonic relation.
+Consider that, for the practical purpose of an easier sight read, double flats or sharps are normally replaced by their corresponding natural note.

 Keep in mind that all intervals belonging to the major scale pattern are diatonic (to the major scale), while all the other ones can be classified as chromatic.